 ALL coax fed antennas need a feed line choke at the antenna feed point!!!!!
+OR

-OR Your dipole will become a tripole Your unipole (vertical) will become a dipole
+Your dipole will become a tripole or Your unipole (vertical) will become a dipole and your coax will radiate causing local RFI!

 Is your Dipole a Tripole?